 Strong family values throughout the community help guide students' thinking and their ultimate social behaviors both at school and throughout the community.
-About 58% of the graduating classes continue on through some type of post high school preparatory program of studies, 4% are enrolled in the military, and 38% are graduating with a trade certificate from the career center and planning to enter the workforce.
+About 52% of the graduating classes continue on through some type of post-high school preparatory program of studies, 1% are enrolled in the military, and 47% are graduating with a trade certificate and/or planning to enter the workforce.
 Norwayne's alumni have assumed roles of leadership in many fields, including teaching, business, farming, health care, engineering, and industry.

-5. Staff Age, Experience, Attitudes, Expertise
+5. Staff Age, Experience, Attributes, Expertise

-The Norwayne certified staff is comprised of a blend of ages ranging from 24-70; average age is 48.
-The average experience level of the professional staff is 14.8 years and the support staff is 10.5 years.
-Attitudes and attributes among the staff are varied but again, the blend of expertise provides for enrichment of curriculum and an expansion of opportunities for students.
-Fifty-eight percent of our teachers hold Masters' Degrees or higher.
-The average experience of administrators in the district is 9.1 years.
+The Norwayne certified staff is comprised of a blend of ages ranging from 22-66; the average age is 40.
+The average experience level of the professional staff is 14.7 years and the support staff is 11 years.
+Attributes among the staff are varied but again, the blend of expertise provides for the enrichment of the curriculum and an expansion of opportunities for students.
+Sixty percent of our teachers hold master's degrees or higher.
+The average experience of administrators in the district is 11.56 years.